CONSERVATION ECOLOGIST AND WRITER

 By night, I am the fiction editor of Potluck Magazine, a literary journal that features fiction, non-fiction, poetry and art.
 Check it out.

-My work is generously funded by the National Science Foundation, National Geographic Society, Save Our Seas Foundation, Phi Beta Kappa Northern California Association, the Seymour Marine Discovery Center, the Western Division of the American Fisheries Society, UCSC Grad Lab, and the Myers Oceanographic & Marine Biology Trust Grant.
+My work is generously funded by the National Science Foundation, National Geographic Society, the Robert and Patricia Switzer Foundation, Save Our Seas Foundation, Phi Beta Kappa Northern California Association, the Seymour Marine Discovery Center, the Western Division of the American Fisheries Society, UCSC Grad Lab, and the Myers Oceanographic & Marine Biology Trust Grant.